danlafeir/weJ/README.md

 # weJ

+**STATUS:** My apologies an update to spotify made an assumption I used invalid.
+Soon to add Mopidy as the music source.(Spotify Independence!!!!)

 Simply, this is an app that allows you to listen to music collaboratively.

 But I had a couple more goals.